bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet_accounts.md

 --------- | -----------------
 name <br> _string_ | name to give the account.
-Option can be `account` or `name` witness <br> _bool_ | whether or not to act as segregated witness wallet account watchOnly <br> _bool_ | whether or not to make watch only account.
+Option can be `account` or `name` witness <br> _bool_ | whether or not to act as segregated witness wallet account accountKey <br> _string_ | the extended public key for the account.
+This is ignored for non watch only wallets.
 Watch only accounts can't accept private keys for import (or sign transactions) type <br> _string_ | what type of wallet to make it ('multisig', 'pubkeyhash') m <br> _int_ | for multisig accounts, what to make `m` in m-of-n n <br> _int_ | for multisig accounts, what to make the `n` in m-of-n